aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

 be present for it to be valid.
 Any extra metadata you'd like to include can be specified in the ``user_data`` field as a JSON object.
 See the :ref:`Configuration API <configuration_api>` for more information.

 One configuration is used per run of the ``start`` command and is a copy is saved with the output data.
+The configuration is also saved as metadata on the output files uploaded to the cloud.
 To supply the configuration file and start the gateway, type the following, supplying any other options you need:

 .. code-block::